EZMED Primary Care

 What Is Vertigo?

-Vertigo is a specific type of dizziness.
-It creates the false sensation that you or your surroundings are spinning or moving, even when you're standing still.
+Vertigo is a specific type of dizziness that creates the false sensation that you or your surroundings are moving, even when you are standing still.

 Common Causes of Vertigo

-• Labyrinthitis – inflammation of the inner ear that may cause both vertigo and hearing changes.
+Inflammation of the inner ear that may cause vertigo along with hearing changes or ringing in the ears.

 Dizziness Vertigo

-Feeling lightheaded or faint Feeling like the room is spinning
+Feeling lightheaded or faint Feeling like you or the room is spinning

-May feel weak or unsteady Creates a false sense of motion
+May feel weak or unsteady False sensation of motion

-May occur with dehydration, low blood sugar, or illness Often triggered by head movement
+May occur with dehydration, illness, or low blood sugar Frequently triggered by head movement

-Not always associated with balance problems Frequently causes nausea, vomiting, and difficulty walking
+May or may not affect balance Often associated with nausea, vomiting, and difficulty walking

 • Recurrent dizziness